Governor of North Carolina: Colonial antecedent

-Establishment and antebellum period
+Formation and antebellum period

-The state of North Carolina's first constitution in 1776 provided for a governor to be elected by a joint vote of both houses of the General Assembly to serve a one-year term.
+The state of North Carolina's first constitution in 1776—adopted by the Fifth Provincial Congress—provided for a governor to be elected by a joint vote of both houses of the General Assembly to serve a one-year term.
 They were limited to serving no more than three terms within a six-year period.
+Candidates had to be at least 30 years old, had to have lived in the state for five years, and own at least £1,000 worth of land.
 The constitution also provided for a legislatively-determined Council of State to "advise the Governor in the execution of his office".
+From its inception, the office of governor in North Carolina was weak in its powers, largely restricted out of fear of the actions taken by British colonial governors.
 In practice, the Council of State limited the governor's executive authority, as sometimes the governor was required to get their approval before taking a course of action.
-From its inception, the office of governor in North Carolina was weak in its powers, largely restricted out of fear of the actions taken by British colonial governors.
-Richard Caswell was chosen by the General Assembly to serve as the independent state's first governor.
+The governor was given the power to issue pardons and reprieves and was made commander-in-chief of the state's military forces "for the time being".
+They had no power to make executive appointments except during legislative recesses and with the advice of the council.

-In 1835 the constitution was amended to allow for the popular election of the governor to a two-year term, thus giving the office more political independence from the legislature.
+The Fifth Provincial Congress elected Richard Caswell to serve as the independent state's first governor pending legislative elections and the formation of the General Assembly.
+Caswell was sworn in on January 16, 1777.
+The General Assembly reelected him to the role at its first session in April.
+In 1835, the constitution was amended to allow for the popular election of the governor to a two-year term, thus giving the office more political independence from the legislature.
 The holder of the office was restricted to no more than two terms within a six-year period.
 Edward Bishop Dudley became the first popularly-elected governor.